ethangriffith2004/hide-and-peek-simulator/README.md

 2. Configure the simulation parameters in `main()`.
 3. Run the script.

-> Running the trials may take a few seconds to complete depending on your system.
+> Running a large number of trials may take a few seconds to complete depending on your system.

 ### Examples